Our Town – July 31, 2014

 Mike and the Soupster quickened their pace.
 In an open area around the next turn a lone man stood looking at the sky and saying “Esaelp dens su nair, dens su nair.
 Stol fo nair!”

-The man realized he was bring watched.
+The man realized he was being watched.

 “May I respectfully ask what you are doing?” said the Soupster.